utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

 ####Where is this data?
 	- The filepath to download is:
 	- https://raw.githubusercontent.com/utkdigitalinitiatives/Islandora_manual/master/modules/tests/test_files/scholar_thesis_pdf_dc.zip
+	- Paste this url in a browser window and it should cause a download popup to appear.

 ####This data may be used to test using the Islandora GUI for single item ingest and to test using drush for batch ingest of multiple items.
 Both tests assume that there is a collection home waiting to receive new data of type pdf-dc.